mwarning/KadNode/README.md

 which is the result of SHA1('myname').
 The use of the build-in hashing algorithm can be entirely circumvented this way.

-Please note that KadNode does not store any nodes before shutdown.
-This task is intended to be taken care of an init script (e.g. for Debian or OpenWrt).

 ## INTERFACES